-The mild climate, fertile soil, and plentiful water supplies from the Nette and Rhine ensured that the area around Nettehammer Manor was settled long, long ago.
 The Romans used the land where Nettehammer now lies as a harbour, for the Rhine surged over three kilometres here, into the Nette estuary.
 Archaeological evidence indicates that magnificent Roman villas once stood in the meadow district “Langentrog”, on the site of the current estate.
 Samian wares, iridised glass, oyster shells and rare marble illustrate the splendour and riches of Roman life- perhaps one reason why Andernach, founded by the Romans, is Germany’s second-oldest town.

 The first mention of the estate, by the name of “Nettemühle”, was in 1138.
 In 1727, the Abbess von der Hees oversaw the conversion of the original grain mill into a forge.
 This remained the property of the St Thomas Abbey, used chiefly for the manufacture of nails, until 1803.
 Napoleon’s politics of secularisation brought a new owner to Nettehammer.
 In 1808, the estate was extended: by this time, four water-driven hammer mills were producing 175 tonnes of rod iron each year.
 Over 100 mill hands, wood workers and char burners were employed during this period.